Sanokei/NarrAItor/Documentation.md

 ##### params string[] args
 0 to 5 string arguments that will be added to the prompt.

-### string __prompt_stringonly__
-Standaridized prompt that makes Anthropic only send back the desired DynValue string response without any fluff.

 ### void __print(string Phrase)__
 A debug function that prints a string to the console.
 Same function as `print("")`.
 #### parameters